 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: [1].
+Dr Meinert: By providing a customizable open-source approach, this technology paves the way for the widespread adaptation of process automation in tissue engineering research [1].

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.